kynansongwork/ArtConnections/README.md

 Stage 1:
 * Set up the basic coordinator pattern.
-* Enable Cognito user profile creation.
+* Enable user profile creation.

-#Notes
+* Creating seperate branches to explore the different methods of using Firebase or Cognito.

+## Notes
 * Using -https://github.com/StewThom/MVVM-C-Demo-App- to set up basic navigation architecture